Homeschooling Without a Schoolroom

-The bulk of our homeschooling happens on the couch (read alouds and morning time) or the dinning room table, but the whole house is fair game.
+The bulk of our homeschooling happens on the couch (read alouds and morning time) or the dining room table, but the whole house is fair game.
 Sometimes Math is taken upstairs to a bedroom for a quiet place to work without distraction.
 Reading happens in just about every room of the house (I have yet to find anyone reading in the laundry room).
 In good weather, books and work have even made an appearance at the top of our play structure in the backyard!

 See this colourful graphic textile?

-It’s really our unattractive white board!
+It’s really our unattractive whiteboard!

 I know that you’re probably wondering where we keep all our “homeschooling stuff” if we don’t have a particular room to contain it all.
 Isn’t our whole house filled with the mess of homeschooling?

 I’m going to show you what I consider to be the most awesome homeschool storage solution ever – our Homeschool Storage Nook.